devyanshi-t/Contibution/ReadMe.md

 #   Everyday Contributions

-This repo is dedicated for my everyday code practise and contributions.
+This repositry is dedicated for my everyday code practise and contributions.